m-elhamlaoui/development-platform-sneakpeak/README.md

-# 🚀 Smart Space News Aggregator
+# 🚀 News Aggregator

-The Smart Space News Aggregator is a full-stack web platform that aggregates the latest space-related news and data from NASA and other APIs.
+The News Aggregator is a full-stack web platform that aggregates the latest space-related news and data from NASA and other APIs.
 It supports user accounts with a modern frontend and a Spring Boot backend.

 ---